-We offer a wide variety of modules exploring German language, culture, society and history, as well as moduels in English Literature.
+We offer a wide variety of modules exploring German language, culture, society and history, as well as modules in English Literature.

 More information about modules and the structure of this course can be found on the Department of English and Comparative Literary Studies and School of Modern Languages and Cultures websites.

-What careers can a Warwick degree in English and German Literature lead to?
+What careers can a Warwick degree in English and German lead to?